aiotrope/runic/README.md

 FSO Part 11: CI/CD Project

-This project is accompanied by module exercises (full-stack-open-pokedex), which can be found in [this repository](https://github.com/aiotrope/full-stack-open-pokedex).
+Module exercises (full-stack-open-pokedex) are included with this project and can be found [in this repository](https://github.com/aiotrope/full-stack-open-pokedex).

-Project based on [this code repository](https://github.com/aiotrope/passlist) with added backend unit tests, e2e test and automation pipeline.
+Project built using [this code repository](https://github.com/aiotrope/passlist) from the Phonebook exercise, with automation pipeline, backend unit tests, and e2e tests added.

 Date: 7.3.2023 - 12.3.2023